zestyxyz/docs-old/guides/for-creators/create-auction.md

 2. Set the USDC cost for the created auction slots
 3. Click **Confirm**

-*Note: You can set up multiple auction timeslots in a single trasnaciton*
+*Note: You can set up multiple auction timeslots in a single transaction*

 ![](../../.gitbook/assets/Space\_7.png)